epispot/epiblog/CONTRIBUTING.md

 ```
 to serve the site to a `localhost` which will automatically update when changes are made (recommended).

 Once you've served the site, go to the localhost generated and add `/post/[DATE]/[POST-NAME]`.
 Once there, make changes to your `.md` file as necassary and reload to see your changes.
 Once your satisfied, commit these to a forked repo of [epiblog](https://github.com/epispot/epiblog) and add your page to the `_posts` directory.
-Then, pull request the changes, where it will go through a reviewal process to check for mistakes or if guidelines were not followed.
+Then, pull request the changes, where it will go through a reviewal process to check for mistakes.
 After that, it will be merged, and your article is published on to [epiblog](https://epispot.github.io/epiblog)!